 |Gift and Souvenir Shops||(876) 957-3684||0.5 mi.
 Northwest of Central Negril|

-Several specialty shops located in Jamaica are summarized in the table below.
+Lots of the specialty shops in Jamaica are shown in the chart below.

 |Bolivar Gallery & Antiques||Art Gallery||(876) 926-8799||Kingston, Eastern part of Jamaica|